-Knowing where your business stands relative to industry is key for setting goals and measuring growth as a business owner.
+Knowing where your business stands relative to the industry is key for setting goals and measuring growth as a business owner.

 Canada is a hub for a number of businesses across various industries, each of which has different standards and financial performance indicators.
 To compare apples with apples, it is important to use industry-specific information in benchmarking your businesses progress.

-There are various differences among industries that impact a company’s growth rates, profitability, and other non-financial metrics that provide an insight into a company’s success.
+There are various differences among industries that impact a company’s growth rates, profitability, and other non-financial metrics that provide insight into a company’s success.
 Non-Financial metrics are important to assess qualitative components of your business, or operational efficiency.

 Below are industry-specific indicators, both financial and non-financial, you can use to measure your performance: